 - Use real, honest-to-goodness paper.
 Not a torn out notebook sheet or recycled envelopes (horrors!)

 - Make sure the paper is of the best quality that you can afford and be sure it is of a conservative color.
 Gray, Ecru, White, or a Light Blue are all acceptable.
 Remember, letter-writing is for all occasions.
 You may be writing a condolence letter and certainly do not want to only have on hand a red or other festive paper.
 Also, if you are penning business correspondence, conservative is the way to go.

-- If you choose to personalize your paper, please omit any cutesy designs and choose a conservative font.
+- If you choose to personalize your paper, please omit any cutesy designs or emojis and choose a conservative font.

 - Beautiful stamps are the finishing touch to the correspondence.
 If the post office does a series on flowers, these are wonderful for all letters.
-As much as The Lady appreciates cartoons and commemorative TV show stamps (a la Star Trek etc..) these are not truly appropriate.
+As much as I appreciate cartoons and commemorative TV show stamps (a la Star Trek etc..) these are not truly appropriate.

-- Preprinted labels are fine for mailing a bill payment, but handwriting your return address is best on all social correspondence.
+- Preprinted labels are fine for mailing a bill payment, but handwriting your return address is best on all social correspondence or invitations.
 Incidentally, clear seals are acceptable to seal an ungummed envelope, but avoid childlike stickers.

 - Try to cultivate a neat handwriting.
-The Lady is from the Dark Ages when the Palmer Method was taught in school and under the stern, perfectionistic gaze of the nuns at her Catholic school, she developed her penmanship.
-The Lady believes that ALL schools should teach this lost art once more.
+I am from the Dark Ages when the Palmer Method was taught in school under the stern, perfectionistic gaze of the nuns at my Catholic school.
+I developed my penmanship slowly.
+Incidentally, I believe that ALL schools should teach this lost art once more.
 It adds polish.

 - A good writing desk is a must with all the aforementioned tools within arm’s reach.